paddlesteamers.info : The Internet's leading website for Side-Wheeled Paddle Steamers

 ENGINES : TRIPLE EXPANSION (16, 25.5 and 41 inches x 54 inches)

 The last remaining paddler in Burma has been restored and was offering tourists the chance to tour the Bagan area on the Irrawaddy River.
-However, she has once again fallen into disrepair as is shown by these photos taken in February 2019 by Kevin Hoggett.
+However, she has once again been falling into disrepair and is beached and out of service as is shown by these photos taken in February 2019 by Kevin Hoggett.

 Above : Laid-up near Old Bagan in February 2019, the paddle steamer now appears only to float at high water and was reported by a local source as being "broken".
 Her future, therefore, now lies in the balance.
 Click here for more photos of Myat Yadana in February 2019 by Kevin Hoggett